Alberta Human Rights Commission: Organization

 (h) to advise the Minister on matters related to this Act.

 Members and leadership

 The Commission is headed by the Chief of the Commission and Tribunals, who advises Alberta's Minister of Justice on human rights issues, guides Members of the Commission in tribunal hearings, and directs the overall objectives of the Commission.
 Section 15 of the Alberta Human Rights Act stipulates that the Chief and members of the Commission are appointed by the Lieutenant Governor in Council.

-As of January 2025, Dr. Evaristus Oshionebo is serving as the Acting Chief of the Commission and Tribunals.
-The position is currently open for a permanent appointment, with applications closing in March 2025.
+As of July 2025, Zabeda Yaqoob KC serves as the Chief of the Commission and Tribunals.